 In this group we are not denying that some of you may have a health condition or maybe investigating a health problem.
-This is why we introduced the idea of Theory A/Theory B in which we consider the two theories below.
-Having discussed the development of your health anxiety could you add any evidence to each Theory using the table below:
+This is why we introduced the idea of Theory A/Theory B in which we consider the 2 theories below and take a scientific approach by reviewing the best evidence.

-Theory A - I have a health problem "There is something wrong with me" Theory B - My worry about my health is the problem or causes anxiety which exacerbates my physical health symptoms
+Theory A - I have a health problem "There is something wrong with me" Theory B - My worry about my health is the problem or causes anxiety which exacerbates my physical health condition